elixir-capsule/capsule_ecto/README.md

 end
 ```

-## Capsule.Ecto.encapsulate
+## Capsule.Ecto.upload

-Cast params to encapsulated data with `Capsule.Ecto.encapsulate`.
+Cast params to uploaded data with `Capsule.Ecto.upload`.
 In the style of Ecto.Multi, it accepts either an anonymous function or a module and function name, both with arity(2).
 The first argument passed will be a 2 element tuple representing the key/param pair and the second value will be the changeset.

 It is expected to return either a success tuple with the `Locator` struct or the changeset.
 In the latter case the changeset will simply be passed on down the pipe.